 The interaction between disability and trauma revealed a protective effect.
 In other words, among incarcerated women with a disability, the odds of mental illness decreased with each increase in adverse experiences.
 This was contrary to what was initially hypothesized, as it was presumed that disability and trauma would have a synergistic effect on mental illness.
 This finding is also contrary to other research.
 One study, for instance, found that people in jails who had a disability were over 2.5 times more likely to experience “serious psychological distress” in the past 30 days, when compared to incarcerated people without a disability.23 Certainly, the relationship between disability and mental illness among incarcerated persons is complex and must be explored further.

 Of course, the data have several limitations.
 For one, these data were originally collected in 2002, and the jail populations have changed drastically over the past few decades.3 Given that both mental illness prevalence as well as the incarceration rate for women has been growing steadily, an analysis of older data does not properly represent the present extent of these issues.3 Further, because this was a cross sectional study utilizing secondary data, conclusions of temporality are severely limited.
 It is uncertain whether the exposures (adverse experiences and disability) preceded the onset of mental illness.
-Related, the data do not display when respondents were first exposed to various past traumas.
+Related, the data do not display when participants were first exposed to various past traumas.
 This is important to note, as the age at which a person experiences trauma can influence the ultimate impact the trauma has on physical and mental health.22 Women were also not asked the severity at which they experienced the trauma.
 This is also an important factor, considering that being physically abused once can influence a person’s mental health differently than if they are repeatedly physically abused over the course of years.27

 An additional limitation is that all data were self-reported.
 Women were simply asked whether they “consider” themselves to have a disability, whether they have experienced certain types of trauma, and which mental illnesses they had, if any.
-This can introduce recall bias (not remembering past events fully or accurately), as well as social desirability bias, if respondents report what they believe is more socially acceptable.
+This can introduce recall bias (not remembering past events fully or accurately), as well as social desirability bias, if participants report what they believe is more socially acceptable.
 Given the stigma of mental illness, it is possible that the true number of cases in the sample is actually larger than what was reported.
 Furthermore, it is possible that some women unknowingly had a mental illness (if never diagnosed by a physician), causing them to answer “no” to each mental illness question.